-My family and I spent some time in Krakow, Poland earlier this year and boy, did we enjoy it.
+My family and I spent some time in Krakow, Poland in 2017 and boy, did we enjoy it.
 A walker’s city, full of parks, a gorgeous river, rich history and a stunning castle.
 What more could a visitor want – how about one of the coolest bookstores to be found in any city.

 Massolit Books and Cafe is an old book lovers paradise with editions jammed along every wall in multiple little rooms inside an old home.
 You could spend all afternoon here.
 Their coffee is nice as well.